russtoku/uipa/docs/getting-started.md

 ## Prerequisite libraries and programs

- - Python 3.8 in a virtual environment (python -m venv venv3)
+ - Python 3.8 in a virtual environment
     - **NOTE:** Use a pip version less than 24 with Python 3.8.
  - libmagic (yum install libmagic, apt-get install libmagic, etc.)
  - PostgreSQL - psycopg2 needs the libraries locally.